future timeline technology singularity humanity predictions events 2020 2050 2100

 Interest in foreign markets led to massive mining operations being conducted in the region, dealing severe damage to its ecosystem.
 Untapped deposits of raw minerals and metals - estimated to be worth in excess of US$24 trillion* - attracted companies in droves.
 The expansion of cities and construction of new dams also played a role in harming the fragile environment, while slash-and-burn farming practices began to run rampant as the population soared.
 Ever-increasing resource demands and the need for economic growth led governments to look the other way during much of this exploitation.
 This was despite an outcry from the international community and environmentalists.

 By 2040, climate change is having an impact too.
 Since the vast majority of rainfall is generated in the region itself, the resulting isolation makes it more vulnerable to global warming.
 A large proportion of moisture in Central Africa is produced by evapo-transpiration of trees in the Congo Basin.
 Substantial reductions in rainfall are now occurring.
 Loss of forests, especially through fires started by farmers, is pumping huge amounts of CO2 into the atmosphere.
 The rainforest is now transitioning from a carbon sink to a carbon source.
-With 66 gigatonnes of "volatile" carbon - and a further 50 gigatonnes in the rest of tropical Africa - the equivalent of five years' worth of global emissions could eventually be released.*
+With 66 gigatonnes of "volatile" carbon – and a further 50 gigatonnes in the rest of tropical Africa – the equivalent of five years' worth of global emissions will eventually be released.*

 These factors have converged so that, by 2040, less than two-thirds of the original Congo remains.
 Prior to the arrival of human civilisation, rainforests covered somewhere between 80-85% of the total land area in the region - around 3.29 million square km (1.27 million square miles).** By the mid-20th century, one-fifth had disappeared.
 Deforestation began to accelerate in the 21st century, due to rapid population growth and economic development.
 By 2020, the rainforests were declining by 0.3% each year; by 2030 this had risen to 0.5% per year* and by 2040 the rate is 0.7%.